blancks/fast-jsonpatch-php/README.md

 Contributions are welcome! 🎉\
 Feel free to fork the repository if you'd like to contribute to this project!

+Please ensure your contributions align with the project's goals and code style:
+* Use `composer run static-analyse` for static analysis
+* Use `composer run pretty-php` to reformat your code before commit
+* Provide unit tests for the code you wrote, this project targets 100% coverage
+* It is ok to write alternative handlers to address slower operations, such as working with huge json files
+* Any changes that hurts the package performance in its default configuration must be motivated with a good reason

-Please ensure your contributions align with the project's goals and code style.
-If you have any questions or need guidance, feel free to open an issue or start a discussion.
+If you have any questions, need guidance, reporting a bug or suggesting an improvement feel free to open an issue.
+Every bit helps!

 Thank you for helping to improve this project!